The Vermont Statutes Online

 (d) The Board shall assist the Town Clerk and Moderator in supervising all Town elections and meetings and shall take care that all laws and requirements relating to elections and election procedures and Town meetings are fully and faithfully kept.
 The Board may require the presence of any law enforcement officers it may judge necessary to preserve the integrity of any election or Town meeting.

-(e) A majority of all of the members of the Board shall constitute a quorum for all purposes.
+(e) Except as otherwise provided by law for additions to the checklist, a majority of all of the members of the Board shall constitute a quorum for all purposes.